Inside: A simple nursery rhyme activity to deepen kids’ understanding of their favorite rhymes.

 Need help remembering popular nursery rhymes?
 Refer to this list of the Best YouTube Nursery Rhymes for Children

-We don’t just recite nursery rhymes at bedtime, though.
+But if you’re like us, we don’t just recite nursery rhymes at bedtime!
 They are so quick and easy to remember that we often use them in any moment we are waiting around (in line at the grocery store, in the car, while sitting on the potty . . . you get it 😉 ).
 My kids have memorized each and every word to their favorite rhymes.
 But I wondered, did they really know them?

 Easy and Fun Nursery Rhyme Activity the Kids Will Love

 While wondering how well my kids really knew the familiar rhymes, I thought of a sorting activity that we did with the book Goodnight, Moon.
 I decided to use the same idea for nursery rhymes.
 This activity was great for my house, but you could easily include it in a preschool curriculum too!

 The first step to this nursery rhyme sorting activity is to sing the song together.
 Have fun with it, be silly and make faces.
 Give kids a chance to enjoy singing songs with you!